 Las Vegas Strip Overview

 Ah, the glittery denizens of the Las Vegas Strip.
-Everyone is familiar with the nighttime pictures of the Strip landscape, full of billboard, neon, and flashing lights.
+Everyone is familiar with the nighttime pictures of the landscape, full of billboard, neon, and flashing lights.
 Of course, there is more to the strip than meets the eye.
-The Las Vegas Strip is an approximately three-mile stretch of road between Sahara Avenue and Tropicana Avenue.
-Some of the largest hotel, casino and resort destinations in the world are situated on The Strip.
+The landscape is an approximately three-mile stretch of road between Sahara Avenue and Tropicana Avenue.
+Some of the largest hotel, casino and resort destinations in the world are situated here.
 As an example, consider this fact: 18 of the 25 largest hotels in the world are on The Strip.

 The Las Vegas Strip is a dynamic stretch of road, so it is sometimes difficult to keep track of the casinos that line its street.
 Today its occupants are Bally's Las Vegas, Bellagio, Bill's Gamblin' Hall and Saloon, Caesars Palace, Casino Royale and Hotel, Excalibur, Flamingo, Harrah's, Imperial Palace, Luxor, Mandalay Bay, MGM Grand, Mirage, Monte Carlo, New York-New York, Pallazo, Paris, Planet Hollywood,